cuplsensor/cuplcodec/docs/specification/features.rst

    data are being transmitted and not data that are highly sensitive.
 The reward to compromise this system is sufficiently low to make HMAC-MD5 a good-enough deterrent.

-   The hash is taken of data as arranged in the table below:
+   Data are hashed in the following order:

     +------+-----------------------+--------------+
     | Byte | Field                 | Value        |